github-tools/github-release-notes/README.md

 ## Usage

-You can run the command via the terminal (the three arguments ar all required):
+You can run the command via the terminal (the three arguments are all required):

 ```
 node github-release-notes --token=[token] --username=[username] --repo=[repo name]